michaelmosmann/silk/userguide/services.md

 dependencies in the wrong direction the extra indirection of an adapter should be preferred.

+### Custom Selection of Service Methods
+By default all methods in a class bound through `bindServiceMethodsIn` will be candidates for service methods.
+When searching for a method that has parameter and return type of a service in question they will be considered.
+But there has to be just one method matching otherwise this is a error.
+Therefore it might be useful to customise the selection process so that the class containing some service methods also may container _usual_ code not considered during service resolution.
+This is done by binding a custom service inspector with `bindServiceInspectorTo` as shown below.

+{% highlight java %}
+protected void declare() {
+	bindServiceInspectorTo(
+		Inspect.all().methods().annotatedWith( Resource.class ) );
+}
+{% endhighlight %}

+Such a bind will change the selection of service methods container wide so it only has to be done once somewhere.
+The test `TestServiceInspectorBinds` shows the full example where service methods are annotated with `@Resource` (this annotation has just been chosen because it already existed in the JRE).

 ## Using Services
 Once services have been bound as described above it becomes very easy to use them.
 Instead of directly calling the function implementing a service (like